 Payment transactions originating from the payment applets include a payment cryptogram along with a Device Account Number.
 This cryptogram, a one-time code, is computed using a transaction counter and a key.
 The transaction counter is incremented for each new transaction.
 The key is provisioned in the payment applet during personalization and is known by the payment network or the card issuer or both.
-Depending on the payment scheme, other data may also be used in the calculation, including an Apple Pay server nonce.
+Depending on the payment scheme, other data may also be used in the calculation, including: